AngelLando/archioweb-rest-api/README.md

 We can :

-* log in to the API
+* regisiter / authenticate to the API
 * post thumbnails / delete thumbnails
 * make a guess on thumbnails
 * get the list of all users with their scores